jmsmistral/lorix/README.md

 ### Features

 - Enables rapid data wrangling and exploration on Javascript
-- Load and export data to/from text files
+- Load and export data to/from text files and object arrays
 - Exposes a functional data-oriented API that operates over an array of objects
 - Function chaining to encapsulate multiple data transformations in single blocks